fastforwardlabs/mdffreport12/src/02-background.md

 ::: info
-So far, we have reviewed reasons why an unsupervised or semi-supervised approach to anomaly detection is desirable, and explored robust metrics for evaluating these models.
+So far, we have reviewed reasons why a semi-supervised approach to anomaly detection is desirable, and explored robust metrics for evaluating these models.
 In the next section, we focus on these semi-supervised approaches and discuss how they work.